 Covid-19 has had a major impact on everyone's lives within the United Kingdom, as well as on every sector of the economy.
-In the build up to lockdown on 23 March, significant changes were made to the policing model in Norfolk that were then brought to an end at the end of July, and policing has reverted to a business as usual model (subject to policing operating with appropriate personal protective equipment (PPE) and social distancing).
-However, it should be noted that recently with the increase in infection rates this is being kept under constant review.
-Clearly most of the impact has been in the financial year 2020/21 rather than in the reporting period covered by these accounts, but certain issues are highlighted within these accounts, here in the Narrative Report but also in the body of the accounts.
+In the build up to lockdown on 23 March, significant changes were made to the policing model in Norfolk, and since lockdown commenced these arrangements have been maintained.
+Clearly most of these have seen an impact in the financial year 2020/21 rather than in the reporting period covered by these accounts, but certain issues are highlighted within these accounts, here in the Narrative Report but also in the body of the accounts.